greg-raven/Uncommon-Sense/_posts/2015-12-07-the-power-of-the-free-market.md

 ---
-title: 'The power of the free market'
+title: "The power of the free market"
 layout: post
 categories:
 - prosperity